sematic-ai/sematic/docs/api.md

 - `cache`: bool

-    Whether to cache the function's output value under the `cache_namespace` configured in the `Resolver`.
+    Whether to cache the function's output value under the `cache_namespace` configured in the `Runner`.
 Defaults to `False`.

     Do not activate this on a non-deterministic function!

 - `resource_requirements`: Optional[ResourceRequirements]

-    When using the `CloudResolver`, specifies what special execution resources the function requires.
+    When using the `CloudRunner`, specifies what special execution resources the function requires.
 Defaults to `None`.

 - `retry`: Optional[RetrySettings]